 We partner with the U.S. Forest Service and other stakeholders to reduce wildfire risk, enhance fish and wildlife habitats, and maintain and improve water quality in California’s forests.
 We've worked with the Bureau of Land Management and other partners to develop a 10-million-acre land management plan (Desert Renewable Energy Conservation Plan) focused on conserving desert lands for the benefit of desert tortoise, Mohave ground squirrel and bighorn sheep.

 We sit on the Central Valley Joint Venture, a partnership among conservation organizations like Defenders and state and federal agencies that work together to make sure wildlife refuges like the San Luis National Wildlife Refuge receive enough water to support the wildlife that depend upon wetland habitats.
-We also work as part of the California Rangeland Conservation Coalition to protect privately owned rangelands in the Central Valley and inner coastal range and all their associated habitats—grasslands, oak woodlands and savannahs, and vernal pools.
-In Northern California, we help landowners and ranchers alleviate and prevent conflict with wolves and bears using innovative and proven coexistence tools.
+We are also proud co-founders of the California Rangeland Conservation Coalition, which works to protect privately owned rangelands in the Central Valley and inner coastal ranges and all their associated habitats—grasslands, oak woodlands and savannahs, and vernal pools.
+In northern California, we help landowners and ranchers alleviate and reduce conflict with wolves and bears using innovative and proven coexistence tools and strategies.

 What We Do

 Sacramento, CA 95814